 My primary research interests are focused on the control of human eye movements and more generally into how we make the link between perception and action.
-As well as fMRI brain scanning studies my research essentially involves working with neurological patients such as people who have suffered stroke or who have Parkinson‘s.
-My research has been funded by Wellcome Trust, ESRC, MRC / TSB (Innovate UK) and British Academy awards.
+My research has involved working with neurological patients such as people who have suffered stroke or who have Parkinson‘s and has been funded by Wellcome Trust, ESRC, MRC / TSB (Innovate UK) and British Academy awards.

 After moving to Lincoln I led a project to develop a visual search training computer game to help children with partial visual loss (“Eyelander”).
-I have also become interested in the application of eye movements tests as a tool to screen and assess for cognitive / neurological problems.
-The Lincoln Summer Scientist event has also inspired a new interest in how attention an eye movements develop in children.
+I am interested in the application of eye movements tests as a tool to screen and assess for cognitive / neurological problems in older adults.
+The Lincoln Summer Scientist event has also inspired a new interest in how attention and eye movements develop in children.

 Post-graduate research students:

 Charlotte Golding.
 Eye movements during Task Switching.
 Wellcome Prize Student, Imperial College Medical School.
 PhD Awarded 2003.

 Sarah Bate.
 Eye movements and Emotion Processing in Prosopagnosia; Awarded 2009; Now Professor at University of Bournemouth

 Sarah Carr. fMRI studies of somatosensory cortical mapping in chronic regional pain syndrome.
 PhD awarded 2009.